MFA Creative Writing

 Lynne Bruckner teaches in both the BA and MFA programs in English, and coordinates Women's Studies.
 She has been a faculty member at Chatham University since 1994.
 Her courses range from British I, to Women in Science Fiction, Ecofeminist Literature, and Ecocritical Shakespeare.
 Lynne has published on Chaucer, Sidney, Shakespeare, Jonson, Cavendish, Atwood, Bambi and Finding Nemo.
 Dr. Bruckner's work reflects on the historicity of emotion, constructions of gender, the nexus between the human and more than human worlds, and environmental degradation.

-- B.A., Middlebury College, Middlebury, Vermont, cum laude, high departmental honors in English (February 1987).
+- B.A., Middlebury College, Middlebury, Vermont, cum laude, high departmental honors in English, 1987

 - Grief and Gender: 700-1700.
 Eds.
 Jennifer C. Vaught with Lynne Dickson Bruckner.

-- “A Sense of Wonder in the Wonderful World of Disney?: Ecocriticism, Bambi, and Finding Nemo".
-Framing the World.
+- “A Sense of Wonder in the Wonderful World of Disney?: Ecocriticism, Bambi, and Finding Nemo" in Framing the World.
 Ed.
-Paula Willoquet, UVA.
+Paula Willoquet, UVA Press.

-- "Let Grief Convert to Anger’: Authority and Affect in Macbeth.”
-Macbeth: New Critical Essays.
+- "Let Grief Convert to Anger’: Authority and Affect in Macbeth” in Macbeth: New Critical Essays.
+Ed.
 Nicholas Moschovakis, Routledge.

 - “Surfacing in the Ecofeminist Classroom.”
 Atlantis: a Women’s Studies Journal.